 by Insignis in Newsletter Archive

-Deposit guarantee schemes exist to protect depositors against authorised firms that are unable to pay or become insolvent.
+So, what is the FSCS scheme and why was it put in place?Deposit guarantee schemes exist to protect depositors against authorised firms that are unable to pay or become insolvent.
 The European Commission requires all countries to provide a last resort protection to consumers in the event of a bank failure.
 Rules exist in the form of an EU directive for offering a limited level of protection, faster pay-out and improved internal financing of the schemes by each bank.
 This provides protection on both an individual front and a wider economic level.

-Insignis Cash Solutions specialises in active management of client deposits including helping clients gain incremental FSCS protection by opening multiple accounts across various financial institutions with a simple one-signature solution.
+Do you have more questions about the FSCS deposit guarantee and how it affects savers?Insignis Cash Solutions specialises in active management of client deposits including helping clients gain incremental FSCS protection by opening multiple accounts across various financial institutions with a simple one-signature solution.

 In light of recent inflation data and events in the banking sector, the Bank of England has decided to increase by… t.co/NcjtHhvMvH

 "All Treasurers are time poor", declared Srini Kasturi, Barclays' Global Head of Digital & Platforms, at the ACT Ca… t.co/erg6UUlO0g

 Are you diversifying your cash the way you diversify your investments?
 Read our latest blog on the importance of ca… t.co/fghCdN2KS9

 Insignis Cash Solutions embraces equity!
 As we celebrate International Women's Day we wanted to shine a light on t… t.co/lBDT1Vddid

 Read our latest insight article provided by @Investec Bank plc, that considers the current economic situation and w… t.co/d41zUPiAjq